gsmainclusivetechlab/token-docs/docs/contributors-guide/contributing.md

 Guidelines for bug reports:

-1. **Use the GitHub issue search** — check if the issue has already been reported.
+1. **Use the [GitHub Issues](https://github.com/gsmainclusivetechlab/token-backend/issues) search** — check if the issue has already been reported.

 2. **Check if the issue has been fixed** — try to reproduce it using the latest main or development branch in the repository.